zzzgit/element/examples/docs/en-US/quickstart.md

 ### Start coding

-Now you have implemented Vue and Element to your project, and it's time to write your code.
+Now you have implemented Vue and jade to your project, and it's time to write your code.
 Please refer to each component's documentation to learn how to use them.

 ### Use Nuxt.js

 We can also start a project using [Nuxt.js](https://nuxtjs.org/):

 <div class="glitch-embed-wrap" style="height: 420px; width: 100%;">
-  <iframe src="https://glitch.com/embed/#!/embed/nuxt-with-element?path=nuxt.config.js&previewSize=0&attributionHidden=true" alt="nuxt-with-element on glitch" style="height: 100%; width: 100%; border: 0;"></iframe>
+  <iframe src="https://glitch.com/embed/#!/embed/nuxt-with-jade?path=nuxt.config.js&previewSize=0&attributionHidden=true" alt="nuxt-with-jade on glitch" style="height: 100%; width: 100%; border: 0;"></iframe>
 </div>